EchoMAV/docs/docs/echopilot_ai.md

 ## EchoPilot IP Addressing

-__The EchoPilot AI will be labeled from the factory with a static IP address in the 10.223.0.0/16 subnet such as 10.223.134.126 (example only)__.
-The IP address is calculated from the Jetson's `eth0` interface MAC address.
-If the IP address is 10.223.x.y and the MAC address is 00:30:1A:4E:A4:3E, the x is equal to the decimal value of 0xA4, or 164, and y is equal to the decimal value of 0x3E, or 62.
-The full IP address is therefore 10.223.164.62/16.
-This IP address is printed on the label.
+__The EchoPilot AI will be labeled from the factory with a static IP address in the 10.223.0.0/16 subnet such as 10.223.134.126 (for example).
+If you do not know the IP address, you may be able to access the system using the backdoor/alias IP of 192.168.154.0/24__.

+Using EchoMAV's software stack, the system's static IP address is calculated using the last two octets of the Jetson's `eth0` interface MAC address with a netmask of 255.255.0.0 (/16).
+For example, given the MAC address of 00:30:1A:4E:A4:3E, the last two octets 0xA4 and 0x3E are onverted from hex to decimal and then assigned as the last two octets of the IP address.
+In this example, this MAC address would correspond to 10.223.164.62/16 because 0xA4 = 164 and 0x3E = 62.
+This IP address is printed on the label from the factory.

 To access the Jetson module using IP, first set up your host computer to have a static IP address in the 10.223.0.0/16 subnet with any IP address OTHER than the address of the EchoPilot AI.
 !!! info